bethaniala/nss-todo-automation/automation/readme.md

 <h3> Pre-conditions</h3>

-The tests only run if:
+The tests will pass only if:
 <ul>
 <li>Your app is running on: http://localhost:8080/nss-todo-automation/
 <li>The todo.list hasn't been modified from the original in this repo and has the below tasks:</li>